wj107/NYBG/README.md

 Run the R script: `source("NYBG.R")` to create a function `NYBG`.
 This function takes two arguments; the number of specimens from the database to read, and which specimen to begin from.
-For example, `NYBG(100, 200)->dat`  would read 100 specimens from the database, starting with the 200th database entry, and save the information as a data frame 'dat' in R.
+For example, `NYBG(100, 200)->dat`  would read 100 specimens from the database, starting with the 200th database entry, and save the information as a data frame `dat` in R.

 Note that some entries in the database have 'blocks' of text, where dozens or more entries are mistakenly crammed into one single entry.
 So, in reality, `NYBG(100,200)` might end up taking 100+ specimens from the database.

 ### What's next

 I have a hunch that I might be able to use the `awk` utility to allow for more powerful searching of this data.
-I'm just getting set up with with `auk` package to access [eBird](https://ebird.org/home) data; as I gain familiarity with that, I'll consider if some of that functionality might serve for this dataset.
+[I'm just getting set up](https://twitter.com/Grop_Birding/status/1112772466441682944) with with `auk` package to access [eBird](https://ebird.org/home) data; as I gain familiarity with that, I'll consider if some of that functionality might serve for this dataset.